Naanum Rowdy Dhaan: Plot

-Kadhu decides to go ahead on her own, as she does not want Pandi and his friends to split up over her.
-She reaches Killi's hideout, but on attempting to kill him, he knocks her out.
-Her phone rings, and Killi answers it.
-An unaware Pandi details their plan to kill him.
-Killi gives him his location and asks his men to look into Pandi.
-Pandi soon arrives at the hideout and tries to plead for Kadhu's life, but Killi beats him up and puts him in the same room as Kadhu.
-After she wakes up, Pandi fights Killi and manages to escape, together with Kadhu.
+Kadhu decides to proceed on her own after receiving a text from Rahul revealing Killi's whereabouts.
+She reaches Killi's hideout, but he knocks her unconscious.
+Her phone rings, and Killi answers it, listening to an unaware Pandi detail the plan to kill him.
+Pandi arrives at the hideout and tries to plead for Kadhu's life, but Killi and his men beat him up and imprison him with Kadhu.
+After he wakes up, Pandi fights Killi and his men, he also manages to escapes with Kadhu.

-Mansoor and his men arrive and begin killing everyone.
-While hiding, Pandi receives a call from Baba, who tells him that Killi's men snatched his mother.
-Their group went to look for her just as they went searching for Kadhu's father.
-An enraged Pandi decides to kill Killi.
-He finds him hiding next door, and Killi grabs him as they had planned, but Kadhu is unable to stab him.
-At this juncture, Mansoor finds Killi, and they end up stabbing each other to death.
-Pandi falsely takes credit for their deaths to impress Kadhu.
+Mansoor and his men arrive and begin attacking Killi's men.
+Pondicherry Don along with his men and Rahul also arrive to rescue Pandi and Kadhu.
+While hiding, Pandi receives a call from Baba who tells him that Killi's men snatched his mother.
+Enraged, Pandi decides to kill Killi.
+He finds Killi hiding next door and grabs him as they had planned earlier, but Kadhu is unable to stab him.
+During this, Mansoor armed with a knife finds Killi about to kill Pandi with the glass Kadhu tried to kill him with earlier.
+Killi and Mansoor end up stabbing each other to death due to Pandi inadvertently stepping in front of them.
+Pandi falsely takes credit for their deaths to impress Kadhu after being acknowledged by the dying Killi as the "original rowdy" because he managed to escape getting stabbed.

-Pandi, who has now become disillusioned with the thug lifestyle, grieves the loss of his mother.
-He sees her and thinks she is visiting him in his dream, but he soon realises she is alive.
-He tells her about Baba's phone call, and she replies that she had just gone to check his new job at the head office.
-Pandi ultimately becomes a police officer, per his mother's wishes.
+Pandi, now disillusioned with the thug lifestyle, grieves the loss of his mother.
+He sees her and thinks she is visiting him in a dream, but he soon realises she is alive.
+Pandi ultimately becomes a police officer despite Kadhu still wanting him to be a rowdy.

 Production

 Development

 In November 2013, Naanum Rowdy Dhaan was officially announced, to be directed by Vignesh Shivan and produced by Gautham Vasudev Menon, with Gautham Karthik as the lead actor and Anirudh Ravichander as composer.
-The film was titled after a dialogue spoken by Vadivelu in Thalai Nagaram (2006).
-Vignesh revealed that the film would be based on a 19-year-old youngster caught in the midst of a gang setting and noted he hoped to shoot in Mumbai, Chennai, and Puducherry.
+The film was titled after a dialogue spoken by Vadivelu in Thalainagaram (2006).
+Vignesh revealed that the film would be based on a 19-year-old youngster caught in the midst of a gang setting and noted he hoped to shoot in Mumbai, Chennai, and Pondicherry.
 However, the project failed to take off.
 On 29 August 2014, coinciding with Ganesh Chaturthi, Dhanush announced via Twitter that he would be producing the film under his Wunderbar Films banner and also posted details about the cast and crew and the title design.
 While George C. Williams was the cinematographer, Vijay Sethupathi and Nayanthara were announced as the new lead pair.